 The Room soon became known nationally and on some of the really big nights it was not unusual for the Market Place to be full of buses from literally all over the country.
 And on some nights the queue for admission stretched from the dance hall, all the way down Shodfriars Lane (before John Adams Way was built) and round into the Market Place!

 All the top names of the time appeared there - well, almost!
 It is claimed that only The Rolling Stones and The Beatles failed to appear, but the latter were booked to appear as a support group when they were just starting out.
 Sydney Malkinson always claimed later that he must have been the only dance promoter to have turned down The Beatles.
 He cancelled the booking because, at the time, they were unknown, he hadn't heard of them, and £35 was a lot of money (then!) to pay for an unknown group.

 Unfortunately, vandalism brought an end to regular dances in the mid-Seventies but then, in 1996, it was decided to reopen the Starlight Room again for occasional dances, by 2008 attendances had waned and was closed again.
 In 2012 a trial Christmas Dance was held and now nostalgia takes over as hundreds attend to rediscover the magic of the Gliderdrome days.

 The venue is still run by the Malkinson family.
-Both Ernest and Sydney have passed away, but Ernest's son Pat and Sydney's son Stephen are senior directors; Pat's wife Pauline is in charge of the catering section, and their eldest son Andrew is a partner in the company, together with younger son Chris.
+Ernest, Sydney and Ernest's son Pat have unfortunately passed away, but Sydney's son Stephen is still a senior director; Pat's wife Pauline is in charge of the catering section, and their eldest son Andrew is a partner in the company, together with younger son Chris.

 If you have any queries or wish to make an appointment, please contact us: